couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

 stored information.

-To support both the creation and testing of views, and the deployment of views in production, Couchbase Server supports two different view types, **Unhandled:** `[:unknown-tag :quote]` views and **Unhandled:** `[:unknown-tag :quote]` views.
+To support both the creation and testing of views, and the deployment of views in production, Couchbase Server supports two different view types,Developmentviews andProductionviews.
 The two view types work identically, but have different purposes and restrictions placed upon their operation.

  * **Development Views**